TsaiJ/Tapis_Int/README.md

 # Coussin Intelligent

+Le fichier tapisfinal contient le code pour l'arduino.

-Version modifie de la bibliotheque de Nordic PLayground pour Android-nRF-UART.
+Le reste des fichiers sont un App qui est une version modifie de la bibliotheque de Nordic PLayground pour Android-nRF-UART.
 This app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
 When connected, the app can send and receive ASCII and UTF-8 text strings.

 This app works with the ble_app_uart project in the nRF51 SDK and the Bluetooth Smart SDK for Arduino.